fast/logforth/README.md

 ... where [log](https://crates.io/crates/log) is the logging facade and [logforth](https://crates.io/crates/logforth) is the logging implementation.

-Then, you can use the logger with:
+Then, you can use the logger with the simplest default setup:

 ```rust
 use log::LevelFilter;